DODGE CARAVAN

 ENGINE SIZE

-Mileage on level highways is surprisingly good in my experience, confirmed by others.
+Mileage on level highways is surprisingly good in my experience with the 3.3L and 4S AT, confirmed by others.
 (It does have sensible front-end aerodynamic shape.)
 This is a good freeway cruiser, efficient and roomy.
 Less useful around town due rough suspension, weight thus fuel consumption, and difficulty parking because you cannot see the rear corners (the body sides have a subtle curvature sufficient to obscure the rear corners - no discrete bumper ends to see, the Caravan is worse than the much longer Dodge Maxivan).

 Note however that the front-wheel-drive vans like the Caravan are not good trailer-towing vehicles.
-I suggest a truck-based design like the Chevrolet Astro/GM Safari or larger for durability (the Caravan and its competitors such as the Chevrolet Lumina/Montana use beefed up versions of car components in their drive-trains, the Astro & kin use pickup truck components).
+I suggest a truck-based design like the Chevrolet Astro/GM Safari or larger for durability (the Caravan and its competitors such as the Chevrolet Lumina/Montana, Toyota Sienna and Ford Windstar use beefed up versions of car components in their drive-trains, the Astro & kin use pickup truck components).
 Though I might be tempted by the new rear-wheel-drive performance sedans from Chrysler. :-) Naw, I think heft is good for towing - wonder if I could find a 1950s Chrysler 300 with a Hemi or similar biggie under the hood.
 (A dually pick-em-up is so "common" these days. ;-)

 TRANSMISSION